NuclearNic/jumo-assessment/README.md

 ### Gems used

-* roo: For parsing .csv files
+* roo: Parsing .csv files
+* rails-footnotes: Outputs detailed DB query information.
+Practically this is how n+1 queries are caught.